zeltbrennt/adventOfCode2024/README.md

 Could have implemented a ANOVA, but in the end just checking against a relative difference above a reasonable cutoff was enough.

+### Day 15: Warehouse Woes

+This was more tedious than hard, obvious solution did work, but was a little tricky to implement the larger boxes.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for